Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

 \subsubsection{Collected data}

 The same behavioral data as in Experiment 1 were recorded.
 In addition, participants were asked to answer questions on a 6-point scale from 1 (strongly disagree) to 6 (strongly agree) after each trial.
+Considering the mental load of participants and experiment time, we used a shorter custom questionnaire, rather than using a combination of existing questionnaires, because this would require the participants to answer a large number of questions.
 The items were 1) I felt that the walking experience in VR was similar to that in real life (realism of walking), 2) I felt a sensation of walking (sensation of walking), 3) I got tired (fatigue), and 4) the questions from system usability scale (SUS) \cite{Brooke:1996}.
+In addition, we asked the participants about their preference of the strength (weak/middle/strength) for each direction condition (upward/downward) and the reason for their choice.